Why It’s Important to Visit A Culinary School Before You Apply?

 Step Two: Visit the Facilities

-This doesn’t just mean walk through the campus and look in the windows.
-You’ll be spending much of your culinary training in the kitchen, so make sure all the lab facilities factor in on your tour.
+This doesn’t just mean walking through the campus and looking in the windows.
+You’ll spend much of your culinary training in the kitchen, so make sure all the lab facilities factor in on your tour.

 Look at the equipment: how up-to-date is it?
 Does the kitchen simulate those you’ve seen in real working kitchens?
 Is there ample room for students and instructors to work side-by-side?

-Make sure you look at the rest of the facilities, as well, especially if the campus is large.
-This includes things like the library, the computer labs, student lounges, and, if you’re opting for it, housing.
+Make sure you also look at the rest of the facilities, especially if the campus is large.
+This includes things like the library, computer labs, student lounges, and housing if you’re opting for it.

 Step Three: Sit in on a Class

 Not all schools will let you do this, but the best ones will.
-Basically, you sit in the back of a classroom or kitchen facility and watch as the instructors and students go about their regular business.
+You sit in the back of a classroom or kitchen facility and watch as the instructors and students do their regular business.

-This is one of the best ways to really get a feel for the way the learning environment is set up and to see if the school’s “chemistry” is what you want out of your educational experience.
+This is one of the best ways to get a feel for the learning environment and to see if the school’s “chemistry” is what you want from your educational experience.

 Step Four: Talk to Students and Faculty Members

 When you talk to current students about the school, don’t just confine yourself to the Internet or to individuals the school puts you in contact with – talk to both.
-In most cases, those who post information online are usually complaining; in comparison, those the school pushes to the forefront are those who are doing the exact opposite.
+In most cases, those who post information online usually complain; in comparison, those the school pushes to the forefront are those who do the opposite.

-By looking at both sides of the story – and by finding students on campus and directing your questions to them – you’ll be able to form a more complete picture.
+By looking at both sides of the story – and finding students on campus and directing your questions to them – you can form a more complete picture.

-If you are allowed to set up appointments with the faculty members of the program you’re considering, do so.
+If you can set up appointments with the program faculty members you’re considering, do so.
 These are the people who will be teaching you the skills and experience you need to become a chef or cook, so you need to feel confident in who they are as teachers and who they are as professionals.

 Prospective students can also benefit from visiting the restaurants that many faculty members own or operate during their non-teaching time.
 This is a great way to “scope out” the styles and tastes of those who may become your mentors.